polyfy/polylith/doc/commands.md

 ```
   Shows all libraries that are used in the workspace.

-  poly libs [:all] [:compact]
+  poly libs [:all] [:compact] [:outdated]
     :all      = View all bricks, including those without library dependencies.
     :compact  = Show the table in a more compact way.
+    :outdated = Show the latest version of each library, or blank if up to date.
                                                                                  u  u
                                                                                  s  t
                                                                                  e  i
     library                 version    type      KB   cl   dev  default  admin   r  l
     -----------------------------------------------   --   -------------------   ----
     antlr/antlr             2.7.7      maven    434   x     x      -       -     .  x